EQ Bank Card Agreement

 This Agreement, the services, and the operation of the Card will be governed by and construed in accordance with the laws of the Province of Ontario and the laws of Canada.
 You hereby submit to and are bound by those laws and the courts of Ontario.

 Arbitration is an efficient and cost effective way to resolve claims.
-You agree that any claim, dispute, or controversy that arises from or relates to (a) your use of the Card; (b) advertisements, promotions, or oral or written statements related to your Card; or (c) and other benefits or services related to your Card will be resolved by way of binding arbitration.
+To the extent permitted by law, you agree that any claim, dispute, or controversy that arises from or relates to (a) your use of the Card; (b) advertisements, promotions, or oral or written statements related to your Card; or (c) and other benefits or services related to your Card will be resolved by way of binding arbitration.

 Third Party Rights